 When family and friends begin to notice these indicators, they should take the time to intervene and help the drug-addicted person.
 Family intervention is a successful approach, and with the help of a certified interventionist.
 Intervention groups operate across the country performing interventions.
 Early intervention is best because it prevents the addiction from quickly spiraling out of control.

 The Treatment Process for Short-Term Drug Rehabilitation

-The treatment process within a short-term drug rehabilitation programs is much of the same with any other residential treatment center.
-Short-term addiction treatment takes place over the short-term, which means a person should expect to be at the facility for three to six weeks, but usually, most programs operate within four weeks.
-The individual lives at the facility and goes through an initial intake assessment, detoxification, active therapy, includes individual and group therapy, as well as family counseling.
+The treatment process within a short-term drug rehabilitation program is much of the same as any other residential treatment center.
+Short-term addiction treatment takes place over the short term, which means a person should expect to be at the facility for three to six weeks, but usually, most programs operate within four weeks.
+The individual lives at the facility and goes through an initial intake assessment, detoxification, active therapy, including individual and group therapy, as well as family counseling.
 Most programs offer addiction education, aftercare planning, and relapse prevention, and remain connected to 12-step support groups.

 The initial assessment is done with qualified professionals and determines the extent of addiction.
 Also, the assessment explores the medical and treatment history of the individual, and a treatment plan is developed.
 Most short-term treatment centers have detox as part of the program to make a smooth transition from detox to treatment.
 The detoxification process would either be a medically supervised detox or a conventional detox program.
 Therapy and counseling following detox and initial assessment determine what methods of counseling is required.
 Aftercare planning would also be involved and this would include helping the recovering addict remain connected with other sober people once treatment is complete.